60+ DBMS Interview Questions and Answers (2026 Updated)

 These are used to combine data from multiple tables based on a common field or key.

-Let’s say you have a database of customers, and you want to quickly find the record for a customer named John Smith.
-Instead of searching through the entire database for the record, the hash value for John Smith’s record can be calculated and used to directly access the record.
+Suppose you have a customer database and want to find the record of John Smith.
+Instead of scanning all records one by one, the DBMS calculates the hash value for John Smith and directly accesses the corresponding record, making retrieval much faster.

-It is a set of one or more attributes that uniquely identifies each record in a table.
-A super key is a broader concept than a primary key, which is a specific type of super key that is chosen to be the primary means of identifying records in a table.
+A super key is a set of one or more attributes that uniquely identifies each record in a table.
+It ensures that no two rows have the same values for the selected attributes.
+A super key is a broader concept, while a primary key is a minimal super key chosen to uniquely identify records.

-However, a super key may contain more attributes than are strictly necessary to uniquely identify each record in the table.
+A super key may contain extra attributes that are not necessary for unique identification.
+Even with additional attributes, it can still uniquely identify each row in a table.

 A Database Management System allows users to interact with a database through different levels of data abstraction.
 These levels provide different views of the data and help to simplify the process of working with large and complex databases.